section-engineering-education/engineering-education/content/articles/making-jetpack-form-builder/index.md

 ### Prerequisites
 To follow along with this article, you will need:
-- A basic understanding of Android development with Jetpack compose
+- A basic understanding of Android development with Jetpack compose.
-- Some advanced knowledge in Kotlin, especially generics and reflection
+- Some advanced knowledge in Kotlin, especially generics and reflection.
 - Android Studio IDE.

 ### Getting started